Monteverde

 History & Nature

-Nadkarni & Wheelwright also describe that, since 1975, 167 species new to science have been collected in Monteverde, equaling 5.5% of the local flora.
-Of these, 88 species (53%) are thought to be endemic to the Monteverde region.
-Of the entire Monteverde flora, about 10% of the species are endemic to the Cordillera de Tilarán.
+Since 1975, 167 species new to science have been collected in Monteverde, 53% of which are thought to be endemic to the region.
+About 10% of all plant species in Monteverde are endemic to the Cordillera de Tilarán.

 Monteverde has been described as a virgin tropical cloud forest and named by National Geographic as the crown jewel of cloud forest reserves.